CS234319/safot/Material/tutorials/sml/introduction.md

     ```
     <!-- .element: data-thebe-executable-sml -->

-* when a function is called the parameter is evaluated and then passed to the function
+* when a function is called the argument is evaluated and then passed to the function

     ```sml
     sq (sq 3);